SandwichGouda/Data/Data.md

 - Ubuntu devs are quite golems because of the existence of the link
   * http://archive.ubuntu.com/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/ubuntu/
   * http://archive.ubuntu.com/ubuntu exists, and if you click on the `ubuntu` folder, it leads to (a copy of ?) itself.
 This loop stops after clicking 38 times.
 Ptdrrr
-- A paper written by experts describing Let's encrypt, "Let’s Encrypt: An Automated Certificate Authority to Encrypt the Entire Web", explicitely says : "Servers running Caddy exhibit nearly ubiquitous HTTPS deployment and use modern TLS configurations. ...
+- A paper written by experts describing Let's encrypt, "Let's Encrypt: An Automated Certificate Authority to Encrypt the Entire Web", explicitely says : "Servers running Caddy exhibit nearly ubiquitous HTTPS deployment and use modern TLS configurations. ...
 We hope to see other popular server software follow Caddy's lead." !

 ### Other other